Nein: Jesus Resurrects the Widow's Son

 The Church in Nein, officially known as the Church of the Resurrection of the Widow’s Son, is a significant religious edifice affiliated with the Roman Catholic Church.
 It stands in the village of Nein, located in northern Israel.
 The church is dedicated to the resurrection of the son of the widow, a miracle performed by Jesus as described in the Bible.

-Church At Nein
+Church at Nein

 Ori~, Attribution, via Wikimedia Commons